Viki-n/chord_book_v2/README.md

 Each song is separate text file (using utf8 encoding)

-First line of the file contains the name of the song Second line contains the author
+First line of the file (other than lines starting with question marks) contains the name of the song Second line contains the author

 Then there are the actual lyrics.
 Chords and other texts that are supposed to go above the lyrics can be specified